 When the Psalmist says, “The LORD wraps Himself in light as with a garment,” he is using poetic language to echo the rest of Bible’s teaching:

 God is the blessed and only Ruler, the King of kings and Lord of lords, who alone is immortal and who lives in unapproachable light.
 No one has seen or can see God and to Him belong honor and might forever….God is light; in Him there is no darkness at all….The Lord is my light and my salvation—whom shall I fear?
-The Lord is the stronghold of my life—of whom shall I be afraid?…For with you is the fountain of life; in your light we see light….For the Lord God is a sun and shield; the Lord bestows favor and honor; no good thing does He withhold from those whose walk is blameless….The Lord is God, and He has made His light shine on us.2
+The Lord is the stronghold of my life—of whom shall I be afraid?…You are the fountain of life; in your light we see light….For the Lord God is a sun and shield; the Lord bestows favor and honor; no good thing does He withhold from those whose walk is blameless….The Lord is God, and He has made His light shine on us.2

 In 2010, astrophysicist Paul Crowther announced that his research team discovered the brightest star ever found in the universe.
 It is 265 times larger than our sun and 10 million times brighter!
-The star is currently named R136a1 and gives a hint of what God’s glorious presence is like.
+The star is currently named R136a1 and gives a tiny hint of what God’s glorious presence is like.
 Scripture says that the Lord is a personal, divine being who radiates beautiful, life-giving light.
 So our Lord (Father, Son, and Spirit) deserves and demands our highest praise and thanks because His kingdom, power, and glory last forever.
 R136a1 is a great star, but the Lord its Creator and He is the greatest light.

 When we consider Scripture truth about God, it fills us with wonder, love, and praise for Him.
 He wants us to be amazed by Him, to be humble before Him, and to run to Him for refuge because the Lord loves us with an everlasting love and upholds us with Christ’s everlasting arms.